News I published 12 November 2023 I Dirk Hoogenboom

-According to the contractors we interviewed for the H1 2023 Contractor Monitor, in 30% of the cases their clients ask for sustainability and are actually willing to invest in it as well.
-This share varies per country though.
-The highest share of contractors’ clients willing to invest in sustainability is found in the UK, Germany and the Netherlands.
+According to the contractors we interviewed for the H1 2023 Contractor Monitor, in 30% of the cases, their clients ask for sustainability and are actually willing to invest in it as well.
+This share varies per country, though.
+The highest share of contractors’ clients willing to invest in sustainability is found in the UK, Germany, and the Netherlands.
 In Poland, that share is only 15%, however.

 Clients of contractors do not ask for sustainable options as often, though.

-Although there is a similar willingness to invest in sustainable solutions among the clientele of contractors and architects, there is a significant difference where it comes to asking for sustainable options in the first place.
+Although there is a similar willingness to invest in sustainable solutions among the clientele of contractors and architects, there is a significant difference when it comes to asking for sustainable options in the first place.
 As the graph shows, in 36% of the cases, clients of contractors do not ask for sustainable options at all.
 Among architects’ clients, that share was only 19% in 2023.